← Articles·🌱 Beginner Guides6 min read

 Worship with what you have

 Puja is meant to be offered with care, not with panic.
-Begin with what is essential.
-Learn what is ideal.
-Add what is specific as you can.
-Over time, the ritual can grow richer — but it does not need to wait for perfection before devotion begins.
+Over time, the ritual can grow richer as you gather more of the optional and deity-specific items — but it does not need to wait for a complete set before devotion begins.

 What If I Don’t Have All the Samagri? · PujaZen